openbtps/btps-node/src/core/authentication/README.md

 ## Installation

-The authentication module is part of the BTP SDK core package:
+The authentication module is part of the BTPS SDK core package:

 ```typescript
 import { BtpsAuthentication } from '@core/authentication/index.js';